avaframe/AvaFrame/docs/glossary.rst

     :sorted:

     alpha point
+        see :term:`runout point`

+        The alpha point describes the furthest point of the runout of an avalanche :term:`event` and marks the end of the avalanche deposition.

     alpha angle
+        see :term:`runout angle`

-        The alpha point is the point of the furthest reach of an avalanche (visible deposition or affected area).
-The alpha angle is the angle between the line connecting the release point and the alpha point and the horizontally projected :term:`travel length` along the :term:`thalweg` (see :term:`travel length` and :term:`runout angle`).
+        The alpha angle is the angle between the :term:`origin point` and the :term:`runout point`.
+It describes the general inclination between the release of the avalanche to the furthest point of the deposition.
+The alpha angle is based on the :term:`runout length` and the altitude difference between the :term:`origin point` and the :term:`runout point`.
+        It is an important element in avalanche simulation and modeling (e.g. alpha-beta model, FlowPy simulations).
 The alpha angle is also termed the angle of reach or the :term:`runout angle`.

     beta point
+        see :term:`deposition point`

+        The boundary between the :term:`transition` and :term:`deposition` zone (start of deposition) is often called beta point or :term:`deposition point` and associated with a certain slope threshold of the :term:`thalweg`.
+For major avalanche :term:`path` that may produce avalanches of :term:`size` 4-5, the beta point is associated with the 10° Point (or beta_10), i.e., the point where the slope angle of the :term:`thalweg` decreases below 10°.
+For avalanche :term:`path` with :term:`event` of avalanche :term:`size` 1-3, the beta point may accordingly be associated with larger :term:`thalweg` slope angles (i.e., up to 30°, see start of :term:`transition`).

     beta angle
-        The boundary between the :term:`transition` and :term:`deposition` zone (start of deposition) is often called beta point and associated to a certain slope threshold of the :term:`thalweg`.
+        see :term:`travel angle`

+        The beta angle describes the general incliniation along the :term:`thalweg` between the :term:`origin point` and the :term:`deposition point`.
 The corresponding :term:`travel angle` is referred to as beta angle.
-For major avalanche :term:`path` (s) that may produce avalanches of :term:`size` 4-5, the beta point is associated to the 10° Point (or beta_10), i.e. the point where the slope angle of the :term:`thalweg` decreases below 10°.
-For avalanche :term:`path` (s) with :term:`event` (s) of avalanche :term:`size` 1-3 the beta point may accordingly be associated to larger :term:`thalweg` slope angles (i.e. up to 30°, see start of :term:`transition`).
+It is an important concept in avalanche modeling and simulation.
+        The travel angle increases with decreasing avalanche :term:`size`.

     coordinate transformation
         Coordinate transformations refer to the operation of changing